Home » Lunch/Dinner » Chicken Alfredo Bake With Broccoli

 • Add Bacon – Stir crispy pieces of bacon into the chicken and broccoli mixture.

-• Veg it up – Add diced tomatoes, artichoke hearts, or peas for extra veggies.
+• Veg it up – Add diced tomatoes, spinach, artichoke hearts, asparagus, zucchini, or peas for extra veggies.

 Leftovers can be stored covered in plastic wrap or transferred to an airtight container and refrigerated for up to three days.